obidea/semantika-example/README.md

 Troubleshooting
 ---------------

 * Ignore these warning lines when runnning the examples.
-These messages come from R2RML parser and have no harm to the overall system.
+These messages come from the [R2RML parser](https://github.com/johardi/jr2rml-parser) and have no harm to the overall system.

 ```
 Could not find DatatypeHandler : org.openrdf.rio.datatypes.xmlschema